-TABLE 18: REQUIREMENTS FOR DATA REPORTING ON ACTIVITES OF DAILY LIVING
+Table 5: Requirements for data reporting ON Activitles of daily living

-Number of care recipients excluded because they were absent from the service for the entire quarter.

-Number of care recipients excluded because they did not have an ADL assessment total score recorded for the previous quarter.
+1 Number of care recipients assessed for ADL function.
+Note: All care recipients must be assessed for ADL function, except for those listed in 15.3.2 Exclusions for activities of daily living.
+2 Number of care recipients excluded because they were receiving end-of-life care.
+3 Number of care recipients excluded because they were absent from the service for the entire quarter.
+S 4 Number of care recipients excluded because they did not have an ADL assessment total score recorded for the previous quarter.
 Include comments as to why the previous recording is absent.

-Number of care recipients with an ADL assessment total score of zero in the previous quarter.
+5 Number of care recipients with an ADL assessment total score of zero in the previous quarter.

-Number of care recipients who experienced a decline in ADL assessment total score of one or more points.
+Number of care recipients who experienced a decline inADL assessment total score of one or more points.